Miner 2049er: Development

 Miner 2049er was programmed by Bill Hogue of Big Five Software of Van Nuys, California.
 The company officially formed in 1980 and made computer games that were sold through mail order for the TRS-80 line of computers.
 Big Five Software's games were primarily clones of popular arcade games prior to Miner 2049er.

 An Atari 800 computer displaying Caverns of Mars (1981).
-Miner 2049er programmer Bill Hogue was excited at the opportunity to work with a color capabilities of Atari brand of computers.
+Miner 2049er programmer Bill Hogue was excited at the opportunity to work with the color capabilities of Atari computers.

-After finding that the TRS-80 game market was in decline, the team refocused their attention to making games for the Atari 400 and 800 computer line.
-As the TRS-80 had graphics that were monochrome and described by Hogue as "limited", The game was Hogue's first published game for Atari computers.
+After finding that the TRS-80 game market was in decline, and because its monochrome graphics were “limited”, the team refocused their attention to making games for the Atari 400 and 800 computer line.
+The game was Hogue's first published game for Atari computers.
 His team chose to develop for the line, as they felt it was the best combination of graphics and sound and that their cartridge games could not as easily be pirated.
 The graphics and audio in the game are credited to Curtis A. Mikolyski, Jeff Konyu, Kelly Bakst, and Hogue.
 It was the group's first color computer game.
 Hogue said he was obsessed with the advanced color capabilities of the Atari computers, which allowed for 15 different colors on the screen at any one time.
 A black-and-white version was developed for TRS-80 computers, but it was never released.
 The game was released on a 16-kilobyte ROM cartridge—a large amount of storage at the time, with other games for the Atari 400 and 800 computers such as Star Raiders (1980) and Missile Command (1981) requiring only 8-kilobyte ROMs.
 The group designed their own circuit boards to store the game at this size.
 The game was written in assembly language on an Atari computer.